nlpaueb/SumQE/README.md

 2. The above experiments corresponds to all of the human metrics.
 At this section we are trying to approach the 'behavior' of Q1 (Grammaticality) applying GPT and BERT Language models and calculating the perplexities of these each time.
 In order to execute this experiment, run the following command.
-Don't forget to set True the corresponding flags on  ``main.py``:
+Don't forget to set True the corresponding FLAGS on  ``main.py`` at the start of the file.

         python src/main.py